What feed for your horse?

 I am just about to buy a new horse but I don't know what to feed.
 What would you recommend?
 [Read answer]

 Changing environment can be stressful for some horses so it is important to initially feed a horse a diet that is both low in energy but also 'safe' from a digestive health viewpoint.
 As you may or may not know what kind of diet this horse has previously had, it is a good idea to ask the previous owner so that they can make you aware or any feeding dislikes or intolerances.
 If this information is not available the fist step is to provide the horse with adequate good quality forage such as hay, haylage or access to pasture.
 In terms of hard feed look for a high fibre, low starch product such as Gain® Easy Go Cubes which are a good starting point for any type of horse.
 In addition to comprehensive vitamin and mineral specification of this product will help support the horse's long term health.
+Addition of chaff such as Gain® Cool Chaff will also benefit the horse by increasing the amount of time that it chews its food for and it will slow the rate of passage of the food through the digestive system.

 This is a good starting point once you become familiar with the horse you can review accordingly.
 [Close]